 - Organising the first legal challenge in the UK against library closures

 - Helping raise £36,000 to fund legal action as part of the Brent SOS Libraries coalition

 - Organised numerous events, including the long-running vigil at the Wall of Shame, fundraisers, public meetings, and the 1st Preston Literary Festival 2012.

 After a 5 month long sham consultation, Brent Labour voted to close on April 11 2011.
 We then instituted legal action at the High Court, which formally ended on Feb 3 2012 when the Supreme Court refused to hear our appeal.

-We are now challenging the DCMS to make a ruling on whether Brent Council is in breach of its duty to provide a “comprehensive and efficeint” service according to the Libraries and Museums Act 1964.
+We then challenged the DCMS to make a ruling on whether Brent Council is in breach of its duty to provide a “comprehensive and efficient” service according to the Libraries and Museums Act 1964.

 Preston Library closed on October 13 2011, following our first High Court case.
 A Wall of Shame went up, but books and equipment remained until Dec 23 2011.
 The Wall galvanised the community and an embarassed council made frequent attempts to censor the angry messages written across it, eventually pulling it down.

 Preston Library is one of only two freehold libraries closed.
-It is worth £70,000+ and it’s sale is lucrative to the council.
-They refuse to allow a community library to operate or to discuss a library space in any future development.
+It is worth £70,000+ and it’s sale appeared lucrative to the council.
+Until recently, they refused to allow a community library to operate or to discuss a library space in any future development.

 Why Save Preston Library?

 Looking closely at the data, Preston Library was one of the best performing libraries in Brent.
 Our KEY FACTS refutes each of the council’s multiple arguments for closure.